 You're aware that at least in occidental languages writing goes from left to right and from top to bottom, aren't you?
 Time to time you'll clash with someone arguing to prefer top-posting because scrolling to the bottom of the message is arduous.
 The day will come they'll find breathe also arduous and silently die.

-To break lines (as explained in the point 2), isn't the only thing your mail client must do before sending.
-For compatibility among servers mail should preferably be sent using only ASCII characters (American Standard), non ASCII ones must be encoded.
+To break lines (as explained in point 2) isn't the only thing your mail client must do with the body message before sending.
+For compatibility reasons, mail should preferably be sent (travel the net) using only ASCII characters (American Standard,) non ASCII ones must be encoded.
 Your mail client should be clever enough to select the appropriate encoding depending on the density of non ASCII characters your language use.
-Languages with low density of non-ascii characters use (i.e. Spanish) are usually sent quoted-printable encoded (source code quite readable since only the affected characters get encoded), those with high density use (i.e. Russian) are sent base64 encoded (the whole text is encoded as a block, thus the source code in this case is unreadable).
+Languages with low density of non-ascii characters use (eg Spanish) are usually sent quoted-printable encoded (source code quite readable since only the affected characters get encoded,) those with high density use (eg Russian) are sent base64 encoded (the whole text is encoded as a block, thus the source code in this case is unreadable.)
 Lately I've seen some dumb mail clients (smartphone apps) using base64 to encode everything, indiscriminately, even messages using only ascii text (this saved its developer time to invest in what really counts, the bells and whistles. :-))

 It's easier and more clear for computer software to distinguish a double new line than other methods like first line indentation.
 For the same reason you may put URLs (links) alone in its own line, also between empty lines.